 The Rock promo before the match is a must-watch.
 What can you say about the Rock in his prime?
 Not a single word out of place.
 Perfect emotional beats.
 A master class in the promo work.

 St. Valentine’s Day Massacre 99 – Last Man Standing

-Mankind regained the title on Halftime Heat in a empty arena match.
+Mankind regained the title on Halftime Heat in an empty arena match.
 This was the first empty arena match for the WWF.
 The ‘Rocky Sucks’ chants returned in droves at St. Valentine’s Day Massacre.
 Another brutal match filled with table spots, suplexes on the concrete, and chair shots to the head.
 The Rock’s only hope was to target Mankind’s legs to keep him down.
-The double count out was controversial at the time, but it has aged great as a conclusion this trilogy of PPV matches.
-Both wrestlers proved they were worthy of being called WWF champion.
+The double count-out was controversial at the time, but it has aged great as a conclusion this trilogy of PPV matches.
+Both wrestlers proved they were worthy of being called WWF champions.